helios-network/hyperion/docs/ARCHITECTURE.md

 * Checks for unsigned validator sets using OldestUnsignedValsets
 * Signs off on any new validator set updates that haven't been signed yet
-* Confirms valset updates on Injective chain with validator's signature
+* Confirms valset updates on Helios chain with validator's signature
 * Logs the confirmation with nonce and number of validators

 ### Batch Transaction Signing

 * Looks for the oldest unsigned transaction batch using OldestUnsignedTransactionBatch
 * Signs any new transaction batches that require signatures
-* Confirms batches on Injective chain with validator's signature
+* Confirms batches on Helios chain with validator's signature
 * Logs confirmations with token contract, batch nonce, and number of transactions

 ### Key aspects of the Signer Process

 * Runs on a default loop duration checking for items to sign
-* Takes input directly from a trusted Injective node
+* Takes input directly from a trusted Helios node
 * Assumes validity of batches and validator sets from the trusted node
 * Uses retry mechanisms for reliability
 * Requires both Ethereum address and Peggy ID for signing operations